-Securities market reforms began in 1986, allowing foreign investors to indirectly participate in Taiwanese markets via the Taiwan Fund.
-The Securities and Exchange Law followed, which expanded access for local investors and allowed new securities firms for the first time in 15 years.
-In the 1990s, Taiwan launched a qualified foreign investor programme, which it expanded in 1999 and 2002, before markets were totally opened to foreign investors in 2004.
 In each country before China, the final stage-liberalizing and deregulating financial markets-ended in some combination of foreign exchange and banking crises or asset bubbles.
-In Japan, financial liberalisation completed amid large domestic asset bubbles (real estate and equity) as international fund flows and consumer lending fueled speculation.
-In Korea, the shadow banking system caused overheating, and banking liberalisation culminated in a consumer-oriented equity bubble.
+In Japan, financial liberalization completed amid large domestic asset bubbles (real estate and equity) as international fund flows and consumer lending fueled speculation.
+In Korea, the shadow banking system caused overheating, and banking liberalization culminated in a consumer-oriented equity bubble.
 Meanwhile, the opening of the capital account and subsequent international flows contributed to a currency crisis during 1997's Asian Financial Crisis.
-Similarly, Taiwan suffered from bursting asset bubbles (real estate and equity) as speculation drove markets during the later liberalisation process.
+Similarly, Taiwan suffered from bursting asset bubbles (real estate and equity) as speculation drove markets during the later liberalization process.